 Sundrops are a native perennial in the Onagraceae family.
-It grows wild in all parts of North Carolina except the high mountains, where although it is striking seen along roadsides and in meadows, never achieves the beauty possible under cultivation.
-It blooms during the day hence the common name "Sundrops".
+They grow wild in all parts of North Carolina except the high mountains, where although it is striking when seen along roadsides and in meadows, it never achieves the beauty possible under cultivation.
+It blooms during the day, hence the common name "Sundrops".
 Flowers are followed by distinctive club-shaped seed capsules.
-Red stems compliment the bright yellow flowers produced over a long season.
+Red stems complement the bright yellow flowers produced over a long season.
 If plant foliage depreciates in summer after flowering, stems may be cut back to the basal rosette.

 Insects, Diseases, and Other Plant Problems: No serious insect or disease problems.

 - Sundrops have rosette leaves (to 1-4” long) which are oblanceolate (having a broad rounded apex and a tapering base).
 The leaves are alternate with a smooth margin and slight hairiness.
 The stem is red in color.

 - Sundrops typically grows 15-30” tall and produces terminal clusters of bright yellow four-petaled flowers in late spring on stems clad with lanceolate green leaves (1-3” long).
 The flowers are followed by distinctive club-shaped seed capsules.
 The flowers bloom during the day, hence the appropriate common name of sundrops.
 Each flower is short-lived, but flowers bloom in succession over a fairly long period of two months.

 - Sundrops are easily grown in average to moderately fertile, dry to medium moisture, well-drained soils in full sun.
 It prefers good summer heat and dryish soils.
 It will tolerate poor soils and light shade.
 If plant foliage depreciates in summer after flowering, stems may be cut back to the basal rosette.
 It has slowly spreading rosettes.